migudel/angular-code-smell-catalog/code-smell/use_a_component_in_multiple_modules.md

 ## Description

-One of the most common—and often overlooked—mistakes in Angular is **attempting to declare the same component in multiple modules** (`NgModule`).
+One of the most common —and often overlooked— mistakes in Angular is **attempting to declare the same component in multiple modules** (`NgModule`).
 Angular **explicitly disallows** a component from being listed in the `declarations` array of more than one module, and doing so will result in compilation errors.

 This code smell points to a lack of modular organization in the project’s architecture.
 The proper solution is to **declare the component once in its own feature module, export it from there, and import that module wherever the component is needed**.